daviddpd/dpdChatFabric/README.md

 	src/esp8266/include/driver/uart_register.h
 ```

-The current code size has extended beyond the two ROM 512k setup.
-So, the include eagle.app.v6.full512.ld will map the irom0 segment starting at 0x10000, and stretches beyond the 0x40000 halfway point.
-The configuration storaged is using the SDK's save with protect at offset 0x7a000.

-The product, un-configured, boots into softAP (access point) mode.

-If you want to instead join your wifi network by default, you need to create a `src/esp8266/include/user_config.h` with the contents:
+If you want to instead join your wifi network by default, or create an soft-ap by default , you need to create a `src/esp8266/include/user_config.h` with the contents:

 ```C